JayanAXHF/Quizzical/README.md

 # Getting Started

-This app is a app that gives the user a five-question trivia.
+This app is a app that gives the user a n-question trivia.
 It impliments user authentication with firebase

+# Pakages Used

+The packages used in this projects are:
+1. MUI (along with sister packages)
+2. tailwindcss
+3. firebase
+4. html-entities
+5. @mui/icons-material